-We strongly recommend installing Liqo using liqoctl, as it automatically handles the required customizations for each supported provider/distribution (e.g., AWS, EKS, GKE, Kubeadm, etc.).
-Under the hood, liqoctl uses Helm 3 to configure and install the Liqo Helm chart available on the official repository.
+Liqo can be easily installed with liqoctl, which automatically handles all the customized settings required to set up the software on the multiple provider/distribution supported (e.g., AWS, EKS, GKE, Kubeadm, etc.).
+Under the hood, liqoctl uses Helm 3 to configure and install all the Liqo components, using the Helm chart available in the official repository.

-Alternatively, liqoctl can also be configured to output a pre-configured values file, which can be further customized and used for a manual installation with Helm.
+Alternatively, liqoctl can also be configured to generate a local file with pre-configured values, which can be further customized and used for a manual installation with Helm.